mweiden/eink_display/DESIGN.md

    - Offer mock driver for development (saves PNGs/logs instead of pushing to hardware).

 5. **Application Orchestration** (`eink_display/app.py`)
-   - Parse CLI arguments, initialize logging.
+   - Parse CLI arguments, initialize logging, and optionally start the bundled Node renderer (`--start-node-server`).
    - Initialize renderer and display adapter; the renderer no longer receives event payloads from Python.
-   - Start scheduler; on each tick fetch the pre-rendered PNG from the Node server root and update the display.
+   - Start scheduler; on each tick fetch the `/png` capture from the Node server (passing the current local timestamp so the UI uses the Pi's clock) and update the display driver.
    - Handle exceptions with retries and fallback rendering (e.g., "Data unavailable" panel).
    - On shutdown ensure display sleeps and resources released.